noopman/aaworkshopattendee/module-2-external-communication/Exercise2.md

 ## Learning objectives

-- Implement API Management
+- Implement API Management.
-- Configure SSL termination
+- Configure SSL termination.
-- Implement rate throttling
+- Implement rate throttling.

 ## Prerequisites

 For this exercise, you will need the following PowerShell variable used previously:

-- $staticWebName - name of your Static Web App resource
+- $staticWebName - name of your Static Web App resource.
-- $APIM - name of your API Management deployed at Module 0
+- $APIM - name of your API Management deployed at Module 0.

 ## Step 1: Redeploy the apps